wvirany/blog/content/posts/gaussian/index.md

 \end{align*}
 $$

-where we have
+recalling that

 $$
 \bSigma_{xx} = \left( \bLambda_{xx} + \bLambda_{xy}\bLambda_{yy}\inv\bLambda_{yx} \right)\inv
 $$

 from the matrix inversion formula.
-Comparing this to our general form in $(7)$, we have the following expressions for the mean and covariance of the marginal $p(\x)$:
+We see that this takes the form of a Gaussian, and comparing this to our general form in $\eqref{8}$, we have the following expressions for the mean and covariance of the marginal distribution $p(\x)$:

 $$
 \begin{align}